thefonseca/ai-resources/README.md

 * [Neural Turing Machines](https://arxiv.org/abs/1410.5401) (2014) - "We extend the capabilities of neural networks by coupling them to external memory resources, which they can interact with by attentional processes.
 The combined system is analogous to a Turing Machine or Von Neumann architecture but is differentiable end-to-end, allowing it to be efficiently trained with gradient descent".

 * [Wide & Deep Learning for Recommender Systems](http://arxiv.org/abs/1606.07792) - "In this paper, we present Wide & Deep learning - jointly trained wide linear models and deep neural networks - to combine the benefits of memorization and generalization for recommender systems".

+### Evolution Strategies
+* [Evolution Strategies as a Scalable Alternative to Reinforcement Learning](https://arxiv.org/abs/1703.03864) (2017) - "We explore the use of Evolution Strategies, a class of black box optimization algorithms, as an alternative to popular RL techniques such as Q-learning and Policy Gradients.
+Experiments on MuJoCo and Atari show that ES is a viable solution strategy that scales extremely well with the number of CPUs available".

 ### Hierarchical Temporal Memory
 * [Properties of Sparse Distributed Representations and their Application to Hierarchical Temporal Memory](https://arxiv.org/abs/1503.07469) - "Empirical evidence demonstrates that every region of the neocortex represents information using sparse activity patterns.
 This paper examines Sparse Distributed Representations (SDRs), the primary information representation strategy in Hierarchical Temporal Memory (HTM) systems and the neocortex".